-Your tuition fees may be paid by another individual or organisation (your sponsor) but you must provide us with full details in good time and by doing so you give us permission to share relevant information with your sponsor about your registration and overall academic progress.
+Your tuition fees may be paid by another individual or organisation (your sponsor) but you must provide us with full details by the end of the first week of your first semester.
+By doing so you give us permission to share relevant information with your sponsor about your registration and overall academic progress.
 If your sponsor does not pay your tuition fees in a timely manner, we will seek to recover them from you.